 - Mandatory testing: Connecticut, Illinois, Ohio and Michigan, among other states, have enacted laws that mandate submission of all rape kits for testing within certain timeframes.

 - Survivors’ Notification Rights: A few states, including California, Kentucky, Oregon, Pennsylvania and Utah, have also given survivors the right to know the status of their kit.

 - Funding: Some states have included funding for rape kit testing in their budgets.

-Some states have included funding for rape kit testing in their annual budgets.
-In Texas, the state budget for the 2014 – 2015 biennium includes $10.8 million for processing untested rape kits.
+- In Texas, for, example, the state budget for the 2014 – 2015 biennium included $10.8 million for processing untested rape kits.
 It is estimated that there are more than 20,000 untested kits across the state.

 - In Michigan, Governor Rick Snyder signed a 2013 budget bill which dedicated $4 million in state legal settlement funds toward clearing the backlog of untested rape kits in Wayne County.

 Several states, including Colorado, Kentucky, Illinois, Ohio, and Texas, have enacted multiple types of reform to address their backlogs of untested rape kits, including counting kits in law enforcement evidence facilities, testing kits that have been in storage for years, and/or developing rape kit testing guidelines so that a backlog will not recur.